Lanceamillion/ChemECarShield/README.md

 Word of advice: If your program ever breaks don't give up, be persistent , look at the error message and work back from there (often you may need to scroll up).
 Good programers make mistakes too; they have just learned to be faster at figuring out the bugs.

 # Appendix A: Sensors and Wiring
-Selecting a suitable sensor is directly related to your selection of a stop reaction.
+Selecting a suitable sensor should be directly related to your selection of a stop reaction.
 Reading from the 2022 Chem-E-Car Official Rules we see that the car "*must be stopped by a quantifiable change ... of the concentration of a chemical species.*" From this we see that our sensor must be able to detect a change in concentration of a given solution.
 There are several common ways to do this.
 1. Photoresistors - Photoresistors are easily the easiest sensor to work with.
 Photoresistors change their resistance with different light levels and can be connected directly from 5V to eaither A0 or A1 (since they have pulldowns attached).
 They require the solution to change in opacity such as an Iodine clock reaction or create its own light as in a luminol reaction.
 In both cases it is important to shield the reaction and sensor from outside light such that external lighting conditions can't affect the value read.
 In the case of the iodine clock a light source such as an LED would be required in the dark environment so the opacity may be measured.
 An LED may be directly connected from the 5V pin to the pin labeled LED on the ChemE Car shield.
 This light source would be placed on the other side of the container from the sensor so light can be blocked as the concentration changes.
 2. Pressure Sensors - While pressurized containers create lots of complexity with the design of their vessels a stop reaction utilizing a pressure sensor would be easy to interface with.
 This is not a guide on how to build such a stop reaction but some things to consider are how you will start the stop reaction if the vessel is enclosed.
 What kind of sensor you are using differential or absolute and if the sensor is analog or digital.
 3. Gas Sensors - Some sensors can be placed into a chamber or outlet and monitor qualities of the gas concentration.
 What these sensors measure varies; try an online search for "Arduino gas sensor."
 When making a selection keep in mind what type of signal output is being provided.
 If the output is analog then powering the device and connecting it to A2 or A3 would allow usage as has already been described earlier in this tutorial.
 If the output is digital be wary if it is a threshold device you will not be able to tune it to a specific value and will require much more work on the chemistry side as the threshold cannot be tuned in software.
 If the device uses I2C or Serial (using a library specific to the device) a connection can be made and the sensor values can be read and compared to your threshold in a similar way.

 There are likely some other good options out there do keep in mind the cost and performance of those other sensors when making your decision.

 # Appendix B: Sensor Calibration/Data Collection and Threshold Selection
-This section is WIP.
+With an appropriate sensor selected data collection is the next step.
+Ensure that your data collection setup is just as it would be on the car (you may just want to collect data while it is on the car).
+Run data collection on a wide range of concentrations since that is ultimately what you are going to need to change on competition day.
+To do the data collection you can use the simple script in "ChemECarShield>Examples>ApendixB_Data_Collection" or make your own.
+Upload the program and open the serial monitor.
+Just before you start your reaction clear the serial monitor.
+When the collection window is complete ctrl+a ctrl+c the data from the window and paste it into your prefered spreadsheet software.
+From here you can graph and analyze the value of your sensor.

+If you use analogRead() you may get the question from your colleague "What is that number?
+Is it Photons?
+Pascals?
+Apms?"
+The real answer to this question is a little long but in short you can just think of the analogRead() value as a unitless value that represents how bright or how much pressure there is.
+The long answer is the arduino has a component inside of it called an analog digital converter (ADC).
+This converter takes the analog value on a given pin A0-A5 and measures the voltage.
+It takes that voltage and converts it to an unsigned (it isn't negative) 10 bit binary number.
+The minimum being 0 and the max value of such a number being 2^10-1 = 1023.
+The range of voltages possible being 0V to 5V.
+This number can then be mapped back to a voltage with the following formula 5V*(analogRead(pin)/1023).
+And since your sensor didn’t even measure volts to begin with this new number has just as little meaning as the last.
+Quite an unsatisfying answer huh?

+For the purpose of ChemE Car it is not necessary to calibrate this value that comes from your sensor to the value it is actually reading.
+Instead it is more useful to take this data you have recorded at a specific concentration of reactants and compare its behavior over time to other concentrations.
+Using the estimated speed of the vehicle, calculate the required time window for your stop reactions.
+From your initial test set select several concentrations that result in either “events” as with the iodine clock that cover this time or have good slope at these desired times as with the luminol reaction.
+These concentrations can be looked at in further detail with more testing including repeating the same concentration to ensure you have repeatability in your process.

+Selecting the threshold an iodine clock reaction should be very easy to pick just somewhere in the middle of the sudden transition.
+The luminol type reaction threshold will have to be drawn at some point in the tapering of the light transmission, pick a value that works well with your data set and stick with it.

+Use these new datasets along with the speed of the vehicle to create a figure relating distance to concentration.
+This figure can now be used on competition day.